telerik/xaml-docs/controls/radspreadsheet/features/comments.md

 As you can see in the above image, the Comments group allows you to perform the following actions:

 * __New Comment:__ Adds new comment to the selected cell.
-* __Reply Comment:__ Adds a reply to an existing comment to the selected cell. (only available when selected cell already contains a comment)
+* __Reply Comment:__ Adds a reply to an existing comment.
+This option is only available when the selected cell already contains a comment.
-* __Delete:__ Deletes the comment in the selected cell, including all of its replies. (only available when selected cell already contains a comment)
+* __Delete:__ Deletes the comment in the selected cell, including all of its replies.
+Only available when the selected cell already contains a comment.
 * __Previous Comment:__ Selects the previous Comment in the current spreadsheet.
 * __Next Comment:__ Selects the next Comment in the current spreadsheet.
 * __Show Comments:__ Shows or hides the Comment pane of the current spreadsheet.
 The pane updates its content upon changing the selected sheet accordingly.